CATALOG A-D

 CAKE is the annual Chicago Alternative Comics Expo.
 The following two titles are fundraisers for the festival, and they're frikkin' awesome.

-►NEW! -- CAKE Anthology Zine (Various Artists): New zine anthology edited by Max Morris features charming and challenging work from Lale Westvind, Andy Burkholder, Otto Splotch, Jo Dery, Ben Bertin, Max Morris, Krystal DiFronzio, and Grant Reynolds.
+CAKE Anthology Zine (Various Artists): New zine anthology edited by Max Morris features charming and challenging work from Lale Westvind, Andy Burkholder, Otto Splotch, Jo Dery, Ben Bertin, Max Morris, Krystal DiFronzio, and Grant Reynolds.
 28 digest pages, 2-color cover, b+w interiors; $4.00.

 Above: Three spreads from the CAKE Anthology Zine